 by Tom Bartel from MN Trips

 “The Times They Are A-Changin’” is the title of the famous early Bob Dylan song, and the mural dedicated to him in downtown Minneapolis.
 Due to its location, size, and artistic quality, it’s probably the best-known street art in Minneapolis.
-Painted over the course of two weeks in 2015 by Brazilian artist Eduardo Kobra, the three-part mural includes portraits of Minnesota native Bob Dylan in the early, mid, and current era of his career, all framed by a colorful kaleidoscopic background.
+Painted for two weeks in 2015 by Brazilian artist Eduardo Kobra, the three-part mural includes portraits of Minnesota native Bob Dylan in the early, mid, and current eras of his career, all framed by a colorful kaleidoscopic background.
 The huge mural is 160 feet (49 meters) wide and five stories tall.
 The piece also has lyrics from the song of the same title.
 The mural faces Hennepin Avenue at 5th Street.

 You’ll have to look a bit harder for artist Rock “Cyfi” Martinez’s tribute to the other iconic Minnesota musician, Prince.
 It’s on the back of the building at 2601 Hennepin Avenue facing the alley on the west side of the building.
 Martinez, from the Minneapolis suburb of Bloomington, took only about six hours to complete the mural just after Prince’s death.
 It’s about one story tall and includes Prince’s one-time symbol instead of his name.
 Martinez originally planned the mural as a “get well” message during the brief period between Prince falling ill and his death.
 He painted the mural anyway as a present to a grieving Minneapolis.